sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/2000 - field-query-object/1100 - match.md

         "match": [
           {
-            /* match a line if meets the conditions of any of the following array of matches */ "type": "any",
+            /* match a line if meets the conditions of ANY of the following array of matches */ "type": "any",
             "matches": [
               /* match a line that includes "special"  */